X-lab2017/oss101/Assignments/Assignment-typo.md

 RTFM has a younger relative.
 If you get a reply that reads "STFW", the person who sent it thinks you should have Searched The Fucking Web.
 He or she is almost certainly right.
 Go search it.
 (The milder version of this is when you are told "Google is your friend!")

 In Web forums, you may also be told to search the forum archives.
 In fact, someone may even be so kind as to provide a pointer to the previous thread where this problem was solved.
-But do not rely on this consideration; do your archve-searching before asking.
+But do not rely on this consideration; do your archive-searching before asking.

 Often, the person telling you to do a search has the manual or the web page with the information you need open, and is looking at it as he or she types.
 These replies mean that the responder thinks (a) the information you need is easy to find, and (b) you will learn more if you seek out the information than if you have it spoon-fed to you.